autoNumeric/autoNumeric/README.md

 Some work is [in progress](https://github.com/BobKnothe/autoNumeric/issues/244) to provide a jQuery-free version of autoNumeric.

 ## Older versions
-The previous stable autoNumeric version v1.9.46 can be found [here](https://github.com/BobKnothe/autoNumeric/releases/tag/1.9.46).
+The previous stable autoNumeric version v1.9.46 can be found [here](https://github.com/BobKnothe/autoNumeric/releases/tag/1.9.46), and the v2 branch can be found [here](https://github.com/BobKnothe/autoNumeric/releases/tag/v2.0.7).

 ## Related projects
 For integration into [Rails](http://rubyonrails.org/) projects, you can use the [autonumeric-rails](https://github.com/randoum/autonumeric-rails) project.